W

 White German Shepherd Common Health Issues

 As with many dogs, White German Shepherds may suffer from elbow or hip dysplasia.
 They can also have problems with bloat (a condition where the abdomen swells dangerously) and airborne and skin allergies.
-There are also potential problems with degenerative myelopathy, which is a serious compression of the spinal cord and should be treated as quickly as possible.
+There are also potential problems with degenerative myelopathy, which is a progressive disease of the spinal cord that leads to weakness and paralysis, and while its progression can sometimes be slowed, there is currently no cure.
 Some lines of German Shepherds have been diagnosed with Lupus and other autoimmune conditions.
 Responsible breeders should test for many of these conditions and only breed from healthy stock.
 Work with your veterinarian to treat and manage any conditions that may arise with your dog.

 White German Shepherd Temperament